Updated: 3 days ago

 12. Step into the spotlight and belt out a solo.
 This isn’t for everyone, but even the most anxious singer can develop the confidence to take on a solo part in a choir.
 If you’ve been belting out tunes in your shower with a shampoo bottle mic, imagining your audience in the mirror - make it really happen by throwing your horns - erm, hand - up to give it a go!

 13. ROCK OUT!
-You love singing.
-But you’ve also got a love of air guitar, long locks for headbanging and mad swirls, and an addiction to tapping the drum solo from “Painkiller” on everything… You don’t need another reason to join a heavy metal choir!
+So, you love singing.
+But you’ve also got a love of air guitar, long locks for headbanging and mad swirls, and an addiction to tapping the drum solo from “Painkiller” on everything… You don’t need another reason to join a heavy metal choir - just DO IT!